Saturday, April 14, 2018

 Breathtaking in all this was the immediacy and unanimity of the Western call for reprisals.
 Our corporate media, our government officials, our Congress, both sides of the aisle--all were suddenly on the same page.
 Assad must be shown a lesson.

 How can we explain this unanimity?
 In corporate media, as far as I know, only one voice dared to speak plain truth: Fox News’ Tucker Carlson.
-Carlson’s healhty skepticism and sanity deserves a nationwide hats off.
+Carlson’s healhty skepticism and sanity deserve a nationwide hats off.
 Watch:

 The very speed to verdict, the very unanimity of our elites, only suggests all the more that the story is fishy.
 The only organization that could have possibly provided evidence as to what happened in Douma, the Organization for the Prevention of Chemical Weapons (OPCW), was just yesterday preparing to visit the site.
 Isn’t it interesting that the US, Britain and France decided to quickly pull off their strikes against Assad before the OPCW had time to investigate?
 If I didn’t have such respect for our elites, I’d be tempted to say that it almost looks like they didn’t really want to know what the OPCW might find.